msu-cse-outreach/technovation-book/_sources/3-Functions/standup.rst

 Goodbye!
 ---------

 Thanks for making it a great week!
-We're already excited for next Saturday---in the meantime, stay healthy and stay safe.
+We're excited for the next half of Technovation---stay healthy and stay safe.

 And remind your voting-age friends and relations:

 .. image:: img/every-vote-counts-clipart.med.png
     :width: 200
     :align: center
+    :alt: Every Vote Counts Clipart (http://www.clker.com/clipart-746223.html)